dfinity/portal/docs/developer-docs/functionality/http_requests/http_requests-how-it-works.md

 ### How an HTTPS Outcall is Processed by the IC

 The canister HTTP outcalls feature is implemented as part of the replica and is exposed as an API on the management canister.
-We next outline how a request made by a canister is processed.
+We next outline, in a simplified form, how a request made by a canister is processed.
 The HTTP request functionality is realized at the level of subnets, i.e., each subnet handles canister HTTP requests of its canisters independently of other subnets and HTTP requests are never routed to other subnets for execution.
 * A canister makes an outgoing HTTP request by calling the management canister API using the `http_request` method.
 * The request is stored temporarily in the replicated state of the subnet.
 * Periodically (each round) an *adapter* at the networking layer in each replica fetches the pending HTTP outcalls from replicated state.
 (In fact, a &lsquo;shim&rsquo; layer of the adapter that is inside the replica process does so as the adapter itself is sandboxed into a separate OS-level process for security reasons.)
 * The adapter on each replica executes the HTTP request by sending it to the target server.
-* The corresponding HTTP response from the server is received by the adapter on each replica of the subnet.
+* The corresponding HTTP response from the server is received by the adapter on each replica of the subnet and provided to a component in the replica process.
 The adapter limits the network response size to `max_response_bytes` which defaults to $2$ MB and can be set to lower values.
 It is important to set this as low as reasonably possible for the expected response as it affects the price of the request: The price increases with the size `max_response_bytes` and the actual response size is not considered, only the maximum.
 * An optional transformation function implemented as part of the canister is invoked on the respective response on each replica to transform the response.
+This is done by a component within the replica process.
 * The transformed response is handed over to consensus on each replica.
-* IC consensus agrees on a response if at least $2/3$ of the replicas have the same response for the request as input.
+* IC consensus agrees on a response if at least $2/3$ (to be more precise, $2f+1$, where $f$ is the number of faulty replicas tolerated by the protocol) of the replicas have the same response for the request as input.
 In this case, consensus provides this response back to the management canister API, or an error if no consensus can be reached or in case of other problems.
 * The management canister API provides the response or error back to the calling canister.

 ![HTTPS outcalls high-level architecture](../_attachments/HTTPS_outcalls_HL_architecture.jpg)